nmadd/AC3.3/lessons/DOM/dom-deep-dive/dom-basic-exercises-2.md

 ##Setup
 - Create an index.html file that just has an empty <body></body> tag in it
+- Create an `app.js` file in the same folder
+- Add a `<script>` tag to your index.html file and link in your `app.js` file
 - Open your index.html file up in Chrome.
 It should just be a blank page

 ##Exercises
 Do not edit your HTML file for any of these exercises.
+You should put all of your code in your `app.js` file.
 Only use DOM methods:
 - Create a new 'div' element
 - Add a 'main-div' id to your div element (you can use the [`setAttribute`](http://www.w3schools.com/jsref/met_element_setattribute.asp) method)
 - Append the new div element to the document.body